Eugene Cho

 Don’t be stupid.

-If you’re dressing as a geisha, a Native Indian, or in blackface, brownface, or yellowface, don’t knock on my doors in Seattle.
+If you’re dressing as a geisha, an Indigenous people, or in blackface, brownface, redface, or yellowface, don’t knock on my doors in Seattle.
 I will not be giving you any candy.

 Despite the fact that blackface has been offensive since it originated in minstrel shows in the 19th century, some misguided Americans continue covering their face with paint or shoe polish to mimic African-Americans, Latinos, and Asians every year, particularly at Halloween.
 It’s been nearly a century since D.W.
 Griffith promoted white supremacy and blackface characters in his film The Birth of a Nation.
 Can we finally give up on blackface in 2011? [link]